Porges/ways-to-play/src/games/balik-satu/index.md

 A common rule is that if the drawn card is a rank-1 <span lang="ms">yeo</span>
 card, then the winning player does not score and the round is played again.

+The drawn card may be used to improve a set in the hand into a <span lang="ms">mata</span>, if possible, by replacing a card of the same rank.
+This is called <span lang="ms">kena</span> (‘contact’).[@TheBabas p.
+162]

-To the value of the drawn card, the winner adds one point for each unmarked
+To the point value of the drawn card, the winner adds one point for each unmarked
 <span lang="ms">mata</span>, and two points for each <span lang="ms">mata</span>
 of red-stamped cards.